GUZHAO/JetBrianP/README.md

-# JetBrianP
+# python playground
-Mostly Python Code
+Mostly mssing with the code for fun